 Ah, the standardized test . . . that fill-in-the-bubble-with-a-number-two-pencil experience you probably remember from your own school days.
-Now that you’re a homeschooling mama (or dad), it’s time to decide if and how to test your own child.
+Now that you’re a homeschooling mom (or dad), it’s time to decide if and how to test your own child.

 As with most homeschooling decisions, you’ll start by checking your state law to find out if your student is required to take any standardized tests.

-Other benefits of standardized tests
+Benefits of standardized tests

 Building test taking skills